-In order to be pro-actively adaptive having the capability to maintain a Continuous Learning Mood (CLM) and to translate that learning into immediate actions, and also to anticipate and create change as the ultimate competitive advantage, organizations must be fully based on Open Systems Design Principles and deploy Tropophilia, i.e., to thrive on uncertainty and go beyond resilience or antifragility.
+In order to be pro-actively adaptive, in other words, having the capability to maintain a Continuous Learning Mood (CLM) to translate that learning into immediate actions, and to anticipate and create change as the ultimate competitive advantage, organizations must be fully based on Open Systems Design Principles and deploy Tropophilia, i.e., the ability to thrive on uncertainty and go beyond resilience or antifragility!

 The world is moving fast and deeper into Black Swan Domain, fat tails, and punctuated equilibriums, also known as singularities.
 These situations call for tropophilic organizational structures, i.e., structures that thrive on entropy, for these structures embody the essential components of the future enterprise in the face of black swan events and uncertainty.

 “… a Black Swan is an event with the following three attributes: